Types of Herbal Tea: A Comprehensive Guide to all Herbal Tea Varieties

 Hot infusions work by swelling plant tissues, which releases a wide range of constituents into your cup.
 This traditional approach works well for most leaf and flower tisanes like chamomile.

 Cold infusions offer a gentler extraction process, perfect for delicate herbs and summer refreshment.
 The process pulls out different plant compounds than heat-based methods.
-For best results, use 1 ounce of herb to 32 ounces of water when making cold brews.
+For cold brews, experiment with different herb-to-water ratios to find your preferred strength, as optimal amounts vary by herb type.

 Peppermint, chamomile, and marshmallow root respond particularly well to this technique, producing smooth, less bitter flavors with reduced tannin release.